status-im/status-mobile/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Uncomment this section for status-go upgrade/dogfooding pull requests

-- Specify potentially impacted user flows in _Areas that maybe impacted*.
+- Specify potentially impacted user flows in _Areas that may be impacted*.
 - Ensure that _Steps to test_ is filled in.

 ### Risk